-Study of Sacituzumab Govitecan (IMMU-132) in Metastatic or Locally Advanced Unresectable Urothelial Cancer
+Study of Sacituzumab Govitecan-hziy (IMMU-132) Versus Treatment of Physician's Choice in Participants With Metastatic or Locally Advanced Unresectable Urothelial Cancer

 A Randomized Open-Label Phase III Study of Sacituzumab Govitecan Versus Treatment of Physician's Choice in Subjects With Metastatic or Locally Advanced Unresectable Urothelial Cancer

 You can join if…

 Open to people ages 18 years and up

 - Individuals with histologically documented metastatic or locally advanced unresectable UC defined as

 - Tumor (T) 4b, any node (N) or

 - Any T, N 2-3 Tumors of upper and lower urinary tract are permitted.
 Mixed histologic types are allowed if urothelial is the predominant histology.